SorexProject/bigBrother/README.md

 ```
 yarn start
 ```
-!Important
-use pm2 for production use

 ## Description
 He turned off the server after 15 min on pterodactyl if he has no player.
 API must be installed first.
 [Player Counter](https://github.com/SorexProject/PlayerCounter.io)

+## Important
+Use pm2 for production use